olivernn/davis.js/README.markdown

 Once the app is configure it needs to be started.
 You start a Davis.js app by calling the `start` method, this must be done once the document is ready.
 Now if you click on the link that we appended to the body our route should be called and a friendly greeting printed on the page.

+To use Davis your html file must be loaded from a server rather than just opening the file in your browser.

 ## More

 [API docs](http://olivernn.github.com/davis.js)